Welcome to the sixth step in our free self-paced course to help you set up your own personal or professional educator blog!

 Allowed to share (to copy, distribute and transmit the work) provided you do not alter, transform or build upon the work or use it for commercial purposes and you attribute it in the manner specified by the author or licensor.

-Watch this video fro a summary of the different creative commons’ licences.
+Watch this video for a summary of the different Creative Commons licenses.

 Flickr Creative Commons images